Crispy Honey Nut Granola Bars

 - ¾ cup dried fruit, such as cranberries, diced apricots, blueberries, currants, etc.

 - Preheat the oven to 350°F. Line a baking sheet with heavy duty aluminum foil.

-- Spread the oats, walnuts and almonds onto prepared baking sheet.
+- Spread the oats, walnuts and almonds onto the prepared baking sheet.
 Place in the oven and toast for 7 minutes.
-Add coconut and toss well, then place back in the oven to cook about 6-8 minutes more.
+Add the coconut and toss well with a rubber spatula, then place back in the oven to cook for 4 to 5 minutes more.
 Keep an eye on it towards the end; you want the coconut to turn golden but not burn.

-- In the meantime, combine the honey, brown sugar, butter, vanilla extract and salt in a small saucepan and place over medium heat.
-Stir with a whisk until the brown sugar is completely dissolved.
-Turn off heat and set aside.
+- In the meantime, combine the honey, brown sugar, butter, vanilla extract and salt in a small saucepan and place over medium-high heat.
+Whisk and bring to a rapid boil, then turn off the heat and set aside.

-- Once the oat mixture is done, remove it from the oven and reduce heat to 300°F. Combine the the oat mixture, honey mixture and rice cereal in a large bowl and toss well.
-(Reserve aluminum foil.)
+- Once the oat mixture is done, remove it from the oven and reduce the heat to 300°F. Combine the oat mixture, honey mixture, rice cereal, and dried fruit in a large bowl and toss well.
+(Reserve the aluminum foil.)

-- Use the reserved foil to line a 9x13-inch baking dish, then spray foil with nonstick cooking spray.
-Turn granola bar mixture out into the prepared baking dish and spread evenly, being careful not to press down too hard.
-Bake for 20 minutes (be sure heat is reduced to 300°F).
-Remove from the oven and cool completely, about 1-1½ hours.
-Use the foil overhang to transfer bars to cutting board, then use a large knife to cut into rectangles.
-Store in a single layer in an airtight container for up to a week (do not stack the bars or they will stick together and fall apart).
+- Use the reserved foil to line a 9x13-inch baking dish, then spray the foil with nonstick cooking spray.
+Turn the granola bar mixture out into the prepared baking dish and spread evenly, patting down with a spatula.
+Be sure the heat is reduced to 300°F, then bake until lightly golden, 20 to 23 minutes.
+Remove from the oven and cool completely, 1 to 1½ hours.
+Use the foil overhang to transfer the bars to a cutting board, then use a large, sharp knife to cut into rectangles.
+Store the bars in a single layer in an airtight container, or wrap the bars individually in aluminum foil, for up to a week at room temperature.

 - Per serving (16 servings)